Top 9 Things To Do In Dublin Plus Best Hotels & Restaurants

 The Gravity Bar at the Guinness Storehouse

-Due to how large the facility is with its various exhibits, touring the Guinness Storehouse from start to finish can be truly overwhelming and even disorienting, which is why I recommend reserving the CONNOISSEUR EXPERIENCE.
-It’s the only “Premium Experience” that’s offered but it is well worth the extra cost.
+Due to the size of the facility, touring the Guinness Storehouse from start to finish can be truly overwhelming and even disorienting, which is why I recommend reserving the premium CONNOISSEUR EXPERIENCE.
+It’s well worth the extra cost.

 The Private, Soundproof Room for the Connoisseur Experience